The Play Cycle 20 Years On

 King, P. & Newstead, S. (2019) Understanding the adult role in the Play Cycle – an empirical study.
 Child Care in Practice

-King, P. & Newstead, S. (in press) Demographic data and barriers to professionalisation in playwork Journal of Vocational Education & Training
+King, P. & Newstead, S. (2020) Demographic data and barriers to professionalisation in playwork Journal of Vocational Education & Training